 Grading Requirements: Online Courses

-Online courses are delivered through Stanbridge University’s Edverum platform, a modified Moodle modular course management system, providing students access to course instructions, syllabi, discussion forums, slides, and videos as well as exams and assignments for each course.
+Online courses are delivered through Stanbridge University’s Edverum platform, a learning management system, providing students access to course instructions, syllabi, discussion forums, slides, and videos as well as exams and assignments for each course.

 Assignments or projects received for online course credit will be graded and the evaluation or response to the submission will be provided within 5 business days.
 Late submission of assignments, with a grade penalty for late submission, may be allowed by individual instructors as specified in the course syllabus.
 Students in the BSN (Degree Completion) program should review the BSN Program Catalog Supplement in the BSN Program section of this catalog for additional information regarding online submission of assignments.